 Armageddon may separate the wheat from the chaff, leaving the unworthy behind, but it’s got nothing on the high school experience.
 The teenage years are when the classic cliques occur, divisions between the cool and uncool, the jock, and the prep.
 It just makes sense to sing spontaneously about it, doesn’t it??
-And so enter the fabulously meta hit series High School Musical: The Musical: The Series, which returns for season 3 on Disney+ on Wednesday, July 7.
+And so enter the fabulously meta hit series High School Musical: The Musical: The Series.

 How To Watch HSMTMTS